ph1p/coraline/README.md

 ## How to use?

-Just type `ci` in your terminal and follow the first configuration.
+Just type `cl` in your terminal and follow the first configuration.

-For help, just type `ci --help`
+For help, just type `cli --help`

 ```
 Usage
-    $ ci --reset
+    $ cl --reset
-    $ ci --default
+    $ cl --default
-    $ ci --readme
+    $ cl --readme
-    $ ci --list
+    $ cl --list

 Options
     --help